- CSO at IndieBio; Principal at SOSV. Read about my experience.

 - I'm as full stack as you can get in venture: Technical investment diligence, investment sourcing, digital analytics, digital creative, production, systems and infrastructure, project management, etc.

 - Biomaterials, what do we need to achieve in order to wean ourselves off our current feedstocks

-- Mining and bio-mining, how can we make extraction less toxic (and should we?) and how do we recycle it so that we can stop ruining indigenous lands?
+- Mining and bio-mining, how can we make extraction less toxic (and should we?) and how do we recycle it so that we can stop taking and ruining people's lands?